HELP THE SISTERS SPREAD THE WORD

 Please spread the word about the new monastery, especially to those who may be interested in supporting such an endeavour.

-It is easy to share links to this webpage and to the Carmel’s social media pages, which are linked at the bottom of this website.
+Share links to this webpage and to the Carmel’s social media pages, which are linked at the bottom of this website.

 Donate